-If an SR-22 is required in order for you to get car insurance in Wisconsin, you aren't alone.
-This relatively common requirement is sometimes requested after a driving violation like a DUI conviction, a driving-without-insurance citation, an at-fault crash, a ticket for driving with a suspended license, or collecting excessive points on your license.
+If you need an SR-22 certificate to acquire car insurance in Wisconsin, don't worry.
+This fairly common insurance requirement is sometimes requested after a driving citation like a DUI conviction, a citation for driving with no insurance, an at-fault accident with substantial property damage, a ticket for driving with a suspended license, or accumulating excessivelicense points.

-Finding cheap car insurance with an SR-22 in Wisconsin might require some research, but the savings are worth the trouble.
-We analyzed how much money a Wisconsin SR-22 typically costs and how to request one — let's dive into the details.
+Getting cheap insurance coverage with a SR-22 in Wisconsin might not be easy, but it could pay off.
+We examined how much a SR-22 costs in Wisconsin and how to go about getting one — let's look at the details.

-Insurance with an SR-22 stipulation in Wisconsin can be expensive.
-This isn’t a direct cost of the SR-22 — typical filing fees are $15-$35 — but a product of the insurance rate increases affiliated with the violation that made the SR-22 necessary in the first place.
+Auto insurance with an SR-22 in Wisconsin can be expensive.
+This isn’t due to the cost of obtaining an SR-22 certificate — typical filing fees are $15 to $35 — but a product of the insurance rate increases triggered by the offense that necessitated the SR-22.

-Car insurance companies charge risky drivers more expensive rates to account for the increased risk of claims payouts.
-The rate increase you’ll receive will depend on the severity and number of citations — below are standard insurance rates for drivers with SR-22s in Wisconsin.
+Insurance companies charge risky drivers higher premiums on account of the increased risk of claims payouts via collisions.
+The rate increase you’ll face depends on the severity and number of citations — below are typical auto insurance prices for drivers with SR-22s in Wisconsin.

-If you’re looking for affordable auto insurance with an SR-22, we're here to help.
-Submit your ZIP code to get personalized car insurance quotes from top companies.
+If you need reasonably priced car insurance after obtaining a SR-22, The Zebra is here to help.
+Submit your ZIP code below to get personalized auto insurance quotes from leading insurers.

 How to easily get an SR-22 in Wisconsin

-Uninsured?When applying for auto insurance, you'll be billed extra to cover the cost of the SR-22 request form and your high-risk driving profile.
-Needing an SR-22 might disqualify you from purchasing insurance from some companies, while others would be happy to sell you a policy.
+If you're currently uninsuredWhen applying for a new policy, you might be saddled with an up-front fee to have your prospective insurer file an SR-22 request for you and to cover your high-risk driving profile.
+Needing an SR-22 might prevent you from buying insurance from some companies, while others would be happy to sell you a policy.

-From September to December 2017, The Zebra conducted comprehensive auto insurance pricing analysis via our proprietary quote engine, comprising data from insurance rating platforms and public rate filings.
-The Zebra assessed nearly 53 million rates to identify trends for specific car insurance pricing factors across all United States ZIP codes, averaged by state, including Washington, D.C.
+we conducted in-depth pricing analysis through our proprietary quote engine, comprising data from insurance rating platforms and public rate filings.
+The Zebra surveyed nearly 53 million rates to explore trends for specific auto insurance rating factors across all U.S. ZIP codes, averaged by state, including Washington, D.C.